dbc60/blog/content/note/2016-03-16-miscellaneous.md

 tags: [writing, finances]
 ---

 The directory structure in your repository and the configuration of Jekyll and Compass are tied closely together.
+These notes also cover Windows 10 Developer Mode, how to make the Windows control panels more accessible, UPS backup power, and several random thoughts.
 <!--more-->

 ## Windows 10 Developer Mode